greggersaurus/ExternalHardDriveCase/README.md

 ### 3D Printing
 A MakerBot Replicator 2  was used to print the parts for this case.
 Default settings were adequate.

+### TODO
+- Increase tolerances so top cover slides into main enclosure, latch slides to hold cable doors shut and doors insert into main enclosure
+- Redesign cable management as doors with latch is not stable or eleant